liron02319/Star_Tracker/README.md

 ## MORE INFO

 This project is a Python implementation of a program that detects stars in two images and matches them based on their coordinates.
-At this project I used 2 ways for matching -
+At this project I used 2 diffrent ways for matching -
 1- with RANSAC     ***detection_stars.py file***
 2- Hungarian algorithm.     ***secondWayMatching.py file***    *** NOTE : after many attempts, it sometimes work.